RaviTambade/TFLReact/notes/SPA.md

-### Mentor Storytelling: The Journey from Pages to Living Applications
+## The Journey from Pages to Living Applications

 Let me explain this the way I explain it to students sitting in front of me — not as definitions, but as a **journey**.